A DeepONet for inverting the Neumann-to-Dirichlet Operator in Electrical Impedance Tomography: An approximation theoretic perspective and numerical results: Experiments

 \subsubsection{Training and Testing}

 Our neural network is of the form shown in Figure \ref{NetPic}, consisting of the two components defined in Table \ref{BranchNet} and \ref{TrunkNet}.
 During the Training process, we first evaluate the measurement data via our Branch network followed by evaluating the corresponding large set of 1024 $2D$ points with the Trunk network.
 Then the inner product of both outputs is computed.
-Each estimated value $\hat{\sigma}_{x, y}$ is then compared with the ground truth $\sigma_{x, y}$ with an $L^2$-loss.
-Note that because we use $50\%$ samples of the anomalous area and the rest of the background area this translates to a weighted $L^2$-loss where the anomalous area has significantly more weight than it would naturally have if we were comparing images on a PDE mesh.
-During the Training process, we use a Batch size of 32 conductivity setups.
-The training is performed for 200 epochs using the ADAM optimizer.
+Each estimated value {{}{$\hat{\sigma}_{x, y}$}} is then compared with the ground truth {{}{$\sigma_{x, y}$ }}with a weighted- $L^2$-loss.